Lasha Talakhadze: +109 kg division

+Member of Parliament

+On 26 June 2026, Talakhadze was involved in a physical altercation during a brawl that erupted in the Georgian Parliament.
+The incident occurred during the final plenary sitting of the spring session, which was dedicated to Irakli Kobakhidze's annual government report.
+Footage published by media outlets clearly identified Talakhadze striking an opponent from behind, along with Archil Gorduladze, chair of the legal issues committee, also physically striking opponents during the confrontation.

 Awards and recognition

 World records

 Throughout his career he has set 26 official senior world records.

 Other awards

 In 2016, due to his world record setting performance at the 2016 Summer Olympics Talakhadze was awarded the President's Order of Excellence by Giorgi Margvelashvili.
 In 2017 and in 2018, the Georgian National Olympic Committee awarded him the title of Georgia's Sportsperson of the Year.
 In 2018 he was named the IWF Male Lifter of the Year for 2017.
 In 2019 he was named IWF Male Lifter of the Year for 2018.

 Personal life

 2013 doping ban

 In 2013, Talakhadze was banned from competition for 2 years after testing positive for the performance enhancing drug stanozolol.